3lioo/3lioo.github.io/_posts/2024-1-17-phising-case.md

 ![](/assets/images/phishing_case/imgopen.png)

-back to the PNG file and looking through the web it looks like this PNG file is used by a lot of similar phishing pages and seems to be linked to a phish-kit, searching for the PNG hash using urlscan.io results thousands of phish sites
+back to the PNG file and looking through the web it looks like this PNG file is used by a lot of similar phishing pages and seems to be linked to a phish kit, searching for the PNG hash using urlscan.io results thousands of phish sites

 ![](/assets/images/phishing_case/imgsearch1.png)

-so I decoded the base64 image which have been used in the generated html file by the first js file and searched  for its hash using urlscan.io and got thousands of phishing sites similar to the one we had (a lot of this sites are hosted by Cloudflare Pages.dev and Workers.dev domains ).
+so I decoded the base64 image which has been used in the generated HTML file by the first js file and searched for its hash using urlscan.io and got thousands of phishing sites similar to the one we had (a lot of these sites are hosted by Cloudflare Pages.dev and Workers.dev domains ).

 ![](/assets/images/phishing_case/imgcontainer.png)
 <div align="center">The base64 PNG image </div>